-Born into a conservative Italian-American family in Queens NYC, Mia was the proverbial black sheep even before she openly identified as a progressive feminist and neopagan, aka everything they never wanted her to be.
+Born into a conservative Italian-American family in Queens NYC with relations to deceased SCOTUS judge Antonin Scalia, Mia was the proverbial black sheep even before she openly identified as a secular, progressive feminist, i.e. everything her family dreamt she wouldn’t be.

-A child prodigy with an IQ in the top two percentile, Mia was enrolled in an advanced educational program through which she skipped ninth grade to begin her studies at the prestigious High School of Art & Design in Manhattan a year early.
-Within weeks of graduating she was designing Disney graphics for merchandise sold at Macy’s and Bloomingdale’s.
-Throughout her college years, Mia would continue to juggle freelance graphic design work along with her studies.
+A child prodigy with an IQ in the top two percentile, Mia was enrolled in an advanced educational program through which she skipped ninth grade for early entry to the prestigious High School of Art & Design in Manhattan.
+Within weeks of graduating A&D she was designing Disney graphics for merchandise sold at Macy’s and Bloomingdale’s.
+Throughout her college years, Mia would continue to juggle freelance design work along with her studies.

 What you find here is Mia’s own voice and creative expression.
 Her powerful storytelling, including scalariously cringeworthy tales of growing up in Queens NYC during the seventies and eighties, are starting to gain a following.
-Atari Girl, Pee & Circumstance and Honk if You Like Air Hugs were selected for virtual readings and future live readings for an off-Broadway theater group.
+Pee & Circumstance and other short stories were selected for off-Broadway theater readings.

 My stories are part of a broader mission to help restore the “human” in humanity.
 Your support enables me to continue my work toward that end.
 Let’s swing the pendulum away from normalized narcissism and inhumane environments.
 When you chip in, there’s a place to share your thoughts on my stories or this cause.